shahrukh491/Aromatic-rice/README.md

 # Aromatic-rice
-this is my first repository
+This is my first Repository